AkchurinDA/Fortuna.jl/README.md

 2. Generating samples in X-, Z-, and U-spaces of the random vector with correlated marginal random variables by passing the defined `NatafTransformation` object directly into the sampling function `samplerv()`.

     ```julia
-    # Generate 3 samples of the random vector:
+    # Generate samples of the random vector in X-, Z-, and U-spaces:
     XSamples, ZSample, USamples = samplerv(NatafObject, 10^3)
     ```
     <div align = center>